TankieTwitch/FREE-RedM-Image-Library/README.md

 * If there is an image update, you can decide if you want to replace the old image or not by dragging a copy into your server image folder or script location and renaming it.

-* If you have any issues please visti my main github for a link to support.
+* If you have any issues please visit my main github for a link to support.
 <br/>
 <br/>